Priyanka-Potnuri/Network-IDS-Simulator/README.md

-# Real-Time Network Intrusion Detection System (IDS) Telemetry Dashboard  (AI - Based Flask IDS Simulator Dashboard)
+# Flask-Based Security Operations Center (SOC) Dashboard Simulator

 ## Project Definition: What is this project and what does it do?

-This application is a dynamic, web-based network anomaly tracking dashboard built using the **Flask micro-framework**.
-It simulates an enterprise Security Operations Center (SOC) dashboard environment, fetching incoming connection logs, calculating Machine Learning performance matrices, and rendering live graphical distributions.
+The Flask-Based Security Operations Center (SOC) Dashboard Simulator is a web-based cybersecurity monitoring application developed using Python and the Flask framework.
+It simulates a Security Operations Center (SOC) environment by generating synthetic network intrusion events and presenting them through an interactive dashboard.
+The application visualizes simulated attack logs, security metrics, and attack distributions using dynamic charts, providing an overview of how security analysts monitor and interpret security events.

+---

-### Why is this used? / How does it help?
+## Why is this used? / How does it help?

-1. **Security Operations Center (SOC) Simulation:** It transforms hidden text terminal log buffers into visual analytics dashboards, helping security operators track infrastructure attack volumes at a glance.
-2. **Model Performance Evaluation Transparency:** Instead of just outputting accuracy logs in a script, it renders explicit data validation variables including **Precision, Recall, F1-Score, and a Confusion Matrix** derived via `scikit-learn` libraries.
-3. **Automated Vector Categorization:** The background scripts parse randomized incoming system inputs into structural categorized attack layers (DDoS, SQL Injection, Port Scanning, Malware) for real-time risk triage.
+### Security Operations Center (SOC) Simulation
+The application demonstrates how a SOC dashboard can present network security events in a structured and visual format, allowing users to understand how security incidents are monitored and analyzed.

+### Security Event Visualization
+Instead of displaying raw console output, the dashboard converts simulated intrusion events into interactive visualizations, making attack patterns and distributions easier to interpret.

+### Security Metrics Demonstration
+The dashboard displays commonly used machine learning evaluation metrics such as Accuracy, Precision, Recall, F1-Score, Classification Report, and Confusion Matrix to demonstrate how intrusion detection model performance can be represented in security monitoring systems.

+### Educational Cybersecurity Dashboard
+The project serves as a learning platform for understanding SOC dashboards, cybersecurity monitoring concepts, Flask web development, and security data visualization.

+---

-### Core Functional Workflow / Architecture
+## Core Functional Workflow / Architecture

-*   **Log Engineering Pipeline:** Generates simulated real-time infrastructure event tracking vectors mapping random network endpoint IP spaces.
-*   **Dynamic Data Visualizations:** Implements `matplotlib` inside data buffers (`io.BytesIO`) to directly render vector charts, converting binary graph streams into standard **base64-encoded strings** embedded on HTML layers dynamically.
-*   **Validation Metrics:** Executes `sklearn.metrics` routines to output production-standard classification evaluation matrix strings on runtime dashboard routes.
+### Simulated Event Generation
+Generates simulated network intrusion events with randomized timestamps, source IP addresses, and predefined attack categories including DDoS, SQL Injection, Port Scanning, and Malware.

+### Dashboard Processing Layer
+Processes the generated security events and dynamically renders them within a Flask-based web application.

+### Data Visualization Engine
+Uses Matplotlib to generate attack distribution charts, which are converted into Base64-encoded images and embedded directly into the web dashboard for real-time visualization.

+### Security Metrics Module
+Utilizes scikit-learn evaluation utilities to display classification reports and confusion matrices, illustrating how detection performance metrics are commonly presented in cybersecurity dashboards.

+### User Interface
+Presents simulated attack logs, graphical attack distributions, and security evaluation metrics through a centralized web dashboard designed to resemble a simplified Security Operations Center monitoring interface.